-- Consent to any sexual act or prior consensual sexual activity between or with any party does not necessarily constitute consent to any other sexual act. - Consent is required regardless of whether the person initiating the act is under the influence of drugs and/or alcohol. - Consent may be initially given but withdrawn at any time. - Consent cannot be given when a person is incapacitated, which occurs when an individual lacks the ability to knowingly choose to participate in sexual activity.
-Incapacitation may be caused by the lack of consciousness or being asleep, being involuntarily restrained, or if an individual otherwise cannot consent.
-Depending on the degree of intoxication, someone who is under the influence of alcohol, drugs, or other intoxicants may be incapacitated and therefore unable to consent. - Consent cannot be given when it is the result of any coercion, intimidation, force, or threat of harm. - When consent is withdrawn or can no longer be given, sexual activity must stop.
+- Consent to any sexual act or prior consensual sexual activity between or with any party does not necessarily constitute consent to any other sexual act. - Consent is required regardless of whether the person initiating the act is under the influence of drugs and/or alcohol. - Consent initially may be given but withdrawn at any time. - Consent cannot be given when a person is incapacitated, which occurs when an individual lacks the ability to knowingly choose to participate in sexual activity.
+See definition of incapacity below. - Consent cannot be given when it is the result of any coercion, intimidation, force, or threat of harm. - When consent is withdrawn or can no longer be given, sexual activity must stop.